jcferaud/JCF-Super-Resolution/README.md

 Hello,

-# Please follow these instructions to execute the Python script "jcf-esrgan4x.py" using the critical command-line arguments below:
+# Please follow these instructions to execute the Python script "jcf-esrgan4x.py" using the mandatory command-line arguments below:

 "-i" denotes the path to the low-resolution image for enhancement.